-12.1.
+12.2.
 Work

-The WHS Regulations list certain types of high-risk work that must only be performed by people who have been authorised by a high-risk work licence to carry out that type of work.
+The WHS Regulations list certain types of high-risk work that must only be performed by people who have been authorised to carry out that type of work.

-A PCBU must not direct or allow a worker to carry out work requiring authorisations to be carried out without authorisation.42
+A PCBU must not direct or allow a worker to carry out work requiring authorisations to be carried out without authorisation.44